-Despite her abolitionist sentiments, Elizabeth Van Lew was a prominent figure in Richmond, though secretly she was regularly sending reports to Union officials about activities in the South.
-To further her cause, she recommended Bowser for a position in Jefferson Davis‘ household, where Mary Elizabeth would become a prominent Union spy.
-Household members and guests assumed that Bowser was an illiterate slave and therefore spoke openly in front of her about battle strategies and often left important papers lying about that Bowser would read.
-The information was quickly passed to Union informers which ultimately led to the Confederate defeat.
+Despite her abolitionist sentiments, Elizabeth Van Lew was a prominent figure in Richmond, though secretly, she regularly sent reports to Union officials about activities in the South.
+To further her cause, she recommended Mary for a position in Jefferson Davis‘ household, where Bowser would become a prominent Union spy.
+Household members and guests assumed that she was an illiterate slave and therefore spoke openly in front of her about battle strategies and often left important papers lying about that Bowser would read.
+The information was quickly passed to Union informers, ultimately leading to the Confederate defeat.

 Mary worked as a teacher to former slaves in Richmond when the war was over.
 Later, using the name Mary J. Richards, she founded a freedmen’s school in St. Marys, Georgia, in early 1867 and taught both children and adults herself.

 Unfortunately, what happened to Mary Bowser afterward is unknown, including the date and details of her death.